What Is the Function of Emulsifiers? Their Role and Importance in Food Production

 What Do Emulsifiers Do?

-• Regulate and enhance texture and consistency
+• Balance the texture and consistency of products.

-• Help in foam formation or stabilization
+• Help in foam formation or foam stability.

 What ıs the function of emulsifiers?